 BMW N55 Fuel Pump Upgrades | The Complete OneFastShop LPFP Lineup

-If you have started tuning a BMW N55, you have probably already learned that the stock low pressure fuel pump (LPFP) is one of the first things to hold you back.
-The N55's direct-injection fuel system relies on the in-tank LPFP to feed its high pressure pump, and once you move past a basic tune, add E85, or turn up the boost, the factory pump simply cannot supply enough volume.
+If you have started tuning a BMW N55, you have probably already learned - or are about to - that the stock low pressure fuel pump (LPFP) is one of the first things to hold you back.
+It is not the flashiest mod, but it is one of the most important, because no amount of boost, timing, or bolt-ons matters if the engine cannot get enough fuel to match.
+The N55's direct-injection fuel system leans on the in-tank LPFP to feed its high pressure pump, and once you move past a basic tune, add E85, or turn up the boost, the factory pump simply cannot supply enough volume.
 That is where the OneFastShop N55 LPFP lineup comes in.
-This guide walks through every stage we offer, what each one supports, and how to choose the right one for your build.
+This guide walks through every stage we offer, what each one supports, how to read the signs that you have outgrown your pump, and how to choose the right one for your build.

 Why the LPFP Is Your First Fueling Bottleneck